emtee40/SurvivalManual-wiki/Power.md

 ### Voltaic pile

 Alessandro Volta was an Italian physicist, chemist, and a pioneer of electricity and power.
-He is the credited inventor of the electrical battery invented the Voltaic pile in 1799.
+He is the credited inventor of the first electrical battery invented the Voltaic pile in 1799.
 Early experiments were conducted in an easy to reproduce method : plug two pieces of metal into a lemon.

 If the pieces of metal are made of copper for the one (like electric wires or cents, the brown/orange shining ones) and zinc for the other (like a paper-clip in a galvanized steel - covered by zinc - or old bars metal-sheet cover, gutters and Paris roof covers), both approximately of 3cm², plugged at another 3cm of distance the one from the other, a tension of around 1V will be generated between them.
 The copper part will be the positive pole of this power generator, and the zinc one the negative pole.